23 Films That Changed My Life

 Fahrenheit 9/11

-Michael Moore brings his perspective on 9/11 and it’s a pretty eye opening one.
-This documentary really opened my eyes to some of the things going on in US American politics.
+Michael Moore brings us his perspective on September 11th and it’s a very eye opening perspective to learn from.
+This documentary opened my eyes more to some of the things going on in American politics.

 Watch the trailer here